Your Student Guide to the Hybrid Summer M.A. in Music and Music Education Program

 New York, NY 10027

 Students who begin the program with online courses during the Spring term must be confirmed as online students before Teachers College can send them their Columbia University ID Card.
-The mailing fee is $15 for domestic and $30 for international delivery.
+The mailing fee is $15 for delivery.

 Please visit the Obtaining an ID Card webpage for more information about photo submission requirements.